FuturICT2/fin4-core/server/README.md

 The server currently has three main purposes
 - routing API requests from clients to the right destination
 - Business logic
+  - Creating new fin4 tokens
-  - storing/ caching tokens in a mysql database
+  - Storing/ caching tokens in a mysql database
-  - handling user information
+  - Handling user information
 - Communication with the blockchain
+  - Deploying fin4 tokens to Ethereum (ganache/ rinkeby/ mainnet)

 ### APIs
 Communication with the server is done via http.
 The entry point for all http requests is the [routes/routes.go](https://github.com/FuturICT2/fin4-core/blob/master/server/routes/routes.go) code.
 All /wapi/ requests are forwarded to [userhandlers/routing.go](https://github.com/FuturICT2/fin4-core/blob/master/server/userhandlers/routing.go) and [tokenhandlers/routing.go](https://github.com/FuturICT2/fin4-core/blob/master/server/tokenhandlers/routing.go).